themonster-hub/Mm-Roblox-Anti-cheat/README.md

 Use code with caution.
 Lua
 IGNORE_WHEN_COPYING_END
-3. Create Client Handler
+3. Create the Client Handler

 Create a new LocalScript in StarterPlayerScripts named MM_ClientHandler.lua and paste in the client-side code provided with the system files.
-This handles integrity checks requested by the server.
+This script is lightweight and only responds to integrity check requests from the server.

 System Architecture

-MM_AntiCheat.lua (Core Logic & Detection Engine): The central module that runs the main RunService.Heartbeat detection loop.
+MM_AntiCheat.lua (Core Detection Engine): The central module that runs the main RunService.Heartbeat detection loop.
 It tracks player state, manages violation data, and executes configured penalties.

 MM_Config.lua (Configuration Module): A centralized table of all settings.
 This file is used to enable/disable detections, tune thresholds, whitelist UserIDs, and define violation responses.
 This is the primary file for customization.

-MM_Remotes.lua (Remote & Network Security Layer): Manages secure client-server communication.
-It provides wrapped RemoteEvent and RemoteFunction constructors that automatically incorporate spam detection.
-It also manages the nonce-based system for client-side integrity checks.
+MM_Remotes.lua (Network Security Layer): Manages secure client-server communication.
+It provides wrapped RemoteEvent and RemoteFunction constructors and manages the nonce-based system for client-side integrity checks.

 MM_ClientHandler.lua (Client-Side Integrity Handler): A minimal LocalScript that responds to server requests for environment checks (e.g., CoreGui scans).
 It operates on a request-response model and has no authority of its own.